 This topic describes how to mount a data disk to the Docker data directory.
-The existing disk capacity may be insufficient to support an increase in the number of containers or images on a node.
-You can mount a data disk to the Docker data directory.
-This allows you to expand the disk capacity and provide more storage space for containers and images.
+When the disk space is insufficient to support an increase in the number of containers or images on a node, you can mount a data disk to the Docker data directory.
+This provides more storage space to create containers and store images.

 Docker data directory